HardcoreMagazine/Ez_Flux.1/README.md

 # Ez_Flux1.dev
-Super light-weight and easy-to-use terminal shell for Flux.1 image generation model created for people who like light-weight solutions with full control over everything happenig in the code.
+Super light-weight and easy-to-use terminal shell for Flux.1 image generation model created for people who like light-weight solutions with full control over everything happening in the code.

 Current state of the project: bad code readability, but program working as expected.
 Tested on NVIDA RTX 3080 Ti mobile GPU.